 - General Prevention Programs: The UIW Police Department officers patrol buildings, parking areas and other open areas to help in the deterrence of crime.
-The UIW Police Department provides after-hour escorts to students and employees. - "Civilian Response to an Active Shooter Event (C.R.A.S.E)": community/individual response to an active shooter event as well as other emergencies.
+The UIW Police Department provides after-hour escorts to students and employees. - "Civilian Response to an Active Shooter Event (C.R.A.S.E)": C.R.A.S.E is a community/individual based program for the response to an active shooter event as well as other emergencies.
 Topics discussed will be the "Run, Hide, Fight" philosophy, history of active shooter events, and will provide an open forum for discussion.
-Hosted by UIW Police Department. - "Stay Smart, Stay Safe": to provide safety awareness and to educate students about which agency to report certain situations.
-Hosted by International Students & Scholar Services includes representatives from the FBI, DHS, UIW Police Department, and UIW's Title IX Coordinator.
+Hosted by UIW Police Department.